KF-Art/icewm-personal-tunning/README.md

 Now apply the icon theme at <code>lxappearance</code> and Qt5ct.

-<H3>Prepare Betterscreenlock</H3>
+<H3>Prepare Betterlockscreen</H3>
-Betterscreenlock needs your background to be cached before you can use it:
+Betterlockscreen needs your background to be cached before you can use it:

-	betterscreenlock -u -blur /path/to/your/wallpaper.png
+	betterlockscreen -u -blur /path/to/your/wallpaper.png

 <H3>Customize XFCE panel</H3>